 Deep learning excels at discovering complex and abstract patterns in data and has proven itself on tasks that have traditionally required the intuitive thinking of the human brain to solve.
 That is, deep learning is solving problems that have thus far proven beyond the ability of machines.

 Therefore, it is incredibly tempting to apply deep learning to the problem of forecasting the financial markets.
 And indeed, certain research indicates that this approach has potential.
 For example, the Financial Hacker found an edge in predicting the EUR/USD exchange rate using a deep architecture stacked with an autoencoder.
-Here at Robot Wealth, we compared the performance of numerous machine learning algorithms on a financial prediction task, and deep learning was the clear outperformer.
+We previously compared the performance of numerous machine learning algorithms on a financial prediction task, in Machine Learning for Trading, and deep learning was the clear outperformer.

 - Working out a sensible way to frame the forecasting problem, for example as a classification or regression problem.

-- Scaling data in a way that facilitates training of the deep network.
+- Scaling data in a way that facilitates the training of the deep network.

 - Tuning the hyperparameters of the network and optimization algorithm such that the network converges sensibly and efficiently.
 Depending on the architecture chosen, there might be a couple of dozen hyperparameters that affect the model, which can provide a significant headache.